Connor Malley: Sligo Rovers

 On 23 December 2023, it was announced that Malley had signed a one year contract with fellow League of Ireland Premier Division club Sligo Rovers for the 2024 season.
 He scored his first goals for the club on 3 June 2024, when he scored both goals in a 2–1 win at home to Drogheda United.
 On 1 October 2024, he signed a contract extension with the club until the end of the 2025 season.
 A month later he was subject to transfer interest from Shamrock Rovers and Shelbourne, with Sligo not interested in letting him leave the club unless a substantial transfer fee was received.
-In May 2025, Malley drew criticism from manager John Russell who left him out of the squad and team in recent weeks due to how he had trained and conducted himself around the group.
+In May 2025, Malley drew criticism from manager John Russell who left him out of the team and squad in recent weeks due to how he had trained and conducted himself around the group.

-Shamrock Rovers loan
+Shamrock Rovers

 On 24 July 2025, Malley was loaned out to Shamrock Rovers until the end of the season to the expiry of his Sligo contract.
+He made six league appearances as his side won the 2025 League of Ireland Premier Division title.
+On 9 November 2025, came off the bench in the 2025 FAI Cup final as his side defeated Cork City 2–0 at the Aviva Stadium.
+On 27 November 2025, he scored his first goal for the club, in a 2–1 defeat to Shakhtar Donetsk at Tallaght Stadium in the UEFA Conference League.
+On 5 December 2025, it was confirmed that Malley had signed for Shamrock Rovers on a permanent basis, on a multi-year contract.